Western gray squirrel: Conservation and threats

 In Washington State, the western gray squirrel was listed as a threatened species in 1993, and was reclassified as endangered in November 2023.
 Populations of the western gray squirrel have not recovered from past reductions.
 They are threatened with habitat loss, road-kill mortality and disease.
-Habitat has been lost due to urbanization, catastrophic wild fires, and areas of forest degraded by fire suppression and overgrazing, allowing the invasion of scotch broom.
+Habitat has been lost due to urbanization, wild fires in the Okanogan area, and areas of forest degraded by fire suppression and overgrazing, allowing the invasion of scotch broom in the southern Puget Sound area.
 Notoedric mange, a disease caused by mites, becomes epidemic in western gray squirrel populations and is a major source of mortality.
 Other species, such as eastern gray squirrels, fox squirrels, California ground squirrels and wild turkeys are expanding and competing with the western gray squirrel.